Netflix/ndbench/README.md

 #### Deploy to Cloud Foundry

-1. Update NdBenchGuiceModule.java to use the CfClusterDiscovery.java class and comment the LocalClusterDiscovery.
 1. Build and upload ndBench war to Cloud Foundry using `cf push`
+2. Note that the in the cf manifest that the `DISCOVERY_ENV` is set to `CF` so we can use the CfClusterDiscovery class

 ## Run
 	    ./gradlew appRun